 Influence of Dancing Masters

 Dancing masters were pivotal in shaping the history of ballet, teaching and refining the dance styles popular in the Italian courts.
-These dancing masters taught and, such as Domenico da Piacenza, laid the groundwork for future dance forms by incorporating ballet elements into their teachings and performances.
+These dancing masters, such as Domenico da Piacenza, taught and laid the groundwork for future dance forms by incorporating ballet elements into their teachings and performances.

 Their teachings transformed court dances into a more structured and sophisticated art form.